FurrySparkle/surplex-io.github.io/index.md

 There are three steps required before starting to use your VR tracking shoes.

-1. Setup [Wi-Fi] connections of Surplex shoes to your home Wi-Fi.
+1. Download Compatible [SteamVR driver].
-2. Download Compatible [SteamVR driver].
+2. Retrieve your home [Wi-Fi] information and [upload] them into Surplex shoes.
-3. Download Surplex's [software].
+3. Download Surplex's [software] and run it.

 and That's all!
 Enjoy!